 7. If a non-law enforcement hourly employee's actual time worked plus the holiday time exceeds 40 hours in a work week, holiday leave will be adjusted to the amount needed to total forty hours and the holiday time difference will be accrued for later use.
-For law enforcement hourly employees, if the employee's actual time worked plus the holiday time exceeds 43 hours in a work week, holiday leave will be adjusted to the amount needed to total 43 hours and the holiday time difference will be accrued for later use.
+For law enforcement hourly employees, if the employee's actual time worked plus the holiday time exceeds 43 hours in a work week, holiday leave will be adjusted to the amount needed to total 43 hours and the holiday time difference will be adjusted to the amount needed to total 43 hours and the holiday time difference will be accrued for later use.